ChristoferVikstroem/OCSPcodetest/README.md

 ### Using the OCSPClient
     $ mvn exec:java -Dexec.mainClass="com.example.ocspclient.OCSPClient"

-The result is printed in the terminal and includes the basic response and different single responses (such as ID, Status) by using BouncyCastle's basicOCSPResp and SingleReap.
+The result is printed in the terminal and includes the basic response and different single responses (such as ID, Status) by using BouncyCastle's basicOCSPResp and SingleResp.

 ### Running the tests
     $ mvn test